Shaoxuan-Chen/shaoxuan-chen.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I will join [FM](https://www.fm.com) as a Research Scientist Intern this summer! !!
+Excited to share that I’ll join [FM](https://www.fm.com) as a Research Scientist Intern this summer!